bneuhausz/angular-keycloak-admin/README.md

 While the docker-compose file is included, the volumes are not.
 If you want to try the application, create a user-manager realm role and assign it the necessary claims to manage users and roles.
+You'll also need to create myrealm and myclient.